 - Writing without pencil and paper – Sometimes, not having to worry about writing in a straight line or properly holding a pencil will allow a child to focus on what is important at a young age – knowing how to write letters of the alphabet and combine them to form words.

 A young reader’s mind is still developing, and the process of reading can be a bit overwhelming.
-There are a few writing nuances, such as repetition and frequency, that can help your seven-year-old read through books in a meaningful way.
+There are a few writing nuances, such as repetition and frequency, that can help your child learn by reading through books in a meaningful way.

 Word repetitions and high-frequency words present a lower cognitive load for young readers, allowing them to progress through a book at a comfortable pace, understanding the meaning of words encountered, and just as importantly, being engaged with the plot or subject matter.